Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 - Monospace Font: Cascadia Mono Light
 - Traditional & Simplified Chinese Font: Chiron Hei Hk Text Extralight

-Here is the abridged version of the font packages I have uploaded to my Google Drive; you can download the exact files you need at the below link:
+Here is the abridged version of the font packages, and I have uploaded them to my Google Drive; you can download the exact files you need at the below link:

 https://drive.google.com/drive/folders/1SEBEVGpBrXFlmOtVzyqnhEVuO7Vrp61Y?usp=sharing